PrithviRajVerma/gemini-clone/README.md

+# Gemini-apiKey :
+Just put the gemini-apiKey in the gemini.ts file and you are good to go.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.